IBM/ToDoBackend/Workshop.md

 }
 ```

 Build and run your application again, then reload SwaggerUI to see your new DELETE route.
 Expand the route and click "Try it out!" to delete the contents of the store.
-You should see a Response Body of "no content" and a Response Code of 204, indicating that the server successfully fulfilled the request.
+You should see a Response Code of 204, indicating that the server successfully fulfilled the request.

 ### 7. Add Support for handling a GET request on `/`